Skip to main content

 CriterionWeightSignal

-Database fluency15%Designs schemas confidently.
+Database fluency15%Designs relational schemas confidently.
 Knows query basics beyond SELECT *.
+Has added an index to fix a real performance problem.

 Red flags

-Claims full-stack but cannot draw a database schema
+Claims full-stack but cannot draw a basic schema for a blog-post-with-comments feature in under 10 minutes

-Lists 8 frameworks with no project depth in any
+Lists eight or more frameworks in skills section with no specific project proving depth in any

-Cannot describe a real feature they shipped in the last 6 months
+Cannot describe a real feature shipped end-to-end in the last 6 months — either unemployed or not actually shipping

 Apply this rubric automatically with CVPRO